ericdSG/python-package/README.md

 git submodule update --init --recursive
 ```

-Create a mamba (conda) environment from the environment file.
-The name and
+Create a conda environment from the env file.
+The env name and
-Python version are already set in the file.
+Python version are already defined in the file.

 ```
 mamba env create --file environment.yaml